mouseless/json-concepts/specs/04-custom-types/01-defining-a-custom-type.md

 }
 ```

-Above definition makes `name` variable an `identifier`, and `identifier`
-inherits from `any` type, because we did not specify which type it is based on.

-## Specifying Base Type
+## Specifying a Base Type

-You can define the base type of a custom type by adding `type` key under its
+You can derive a custom type from another type by adding `type` key under its
 definition.

 `CONCEPTS: service.concepts.json`